iota-uz/payme/docs/JSONRPCSuccessResponseResult.md

 ### NewJSONRPCSuccessResponseResult

-`func NewJSONRPCSuccessResponseResult(allow bool, createTime int64, transaction string, state int32, performTime int64, cancelTime int64, reason int32, transactions []StatementTransaction, success bool, ) *JSONRPCSuccessResponseResult`
+`func NewJSONRPCSuccessResponseResult(allow bool, createTime int64, transaction string, state int32, performTime int64, cancelTime int64, transactions []StatementTransaction, success bool, ) *JSONRPCSuccessResponseResult`

 NewJSONRPCSuccessResponseResult instantiates a new JSONRPCSuccessResponseResult object This constructor will assign default values to properties that have it defined,